-In the OGC API - Connected Systems specification, observations can have many different kinds of Result Types.
+In the OGC API - Connected Systems Standard v1.0, Observations can have many different kinds of Result Types.
 And this is where we provide schemas for the Observation Result.
 This lets the API describe its Observations Types by providing a schema for each Data Stream, akin to how the OGC API - Features Standard provides schemas for each Feature Type.